 Researcher development training is designed to help you develop the skills needed to undertake focused research, to write up and present your work, and it will also support you in developing your research career and exploring your options outside of academia.
-Accessing and attending training is also a great way to meet researchers from different schools and disciplines.
+Accessing and attending training and other development opportunities is also a great way to meet researchers from different schools and disciplines.

 Your training should be tailored to you and your needs and devised in consultation with your supervisor and reviewed on a regular basis.
 The Faculty Researcher Development teams, University Library and Careers Service offer an extensive range of training, events, resources and individual support to equip you with the skills to complete your research degree and will help you in achieving your personal and professional development goals.

-So, whether you’re just beginning your PhD or you’ve been here a while, here’s a guide to where you can find resources and information to help you this academic year:
+So, whether you’re just beginning your postgraduate research degree or you’ve been here a while, here’s a guide to where you can find resources and information to help you this academic year:

 The Researcher Development team offer a flexible programme of workshops, online resources and one-to-one support.
-They can equip you with the skills needed to complete your research degree.
-They can provide access to experiences that will develop you as a person, a researcher and a professional.
-They can provide you with opportunities to meet with, socialise and collaborate with other researchers.
+They can equip you with the skills needed to complete your research degree and provide you with access to experiences that will develop you as a person, a researcher and a professional.
 You can follow them on Twitter and Facebook.

 We aim to develop the intellectual leaders of the future.
 Visit the faculty of Humanities training hub ProGRess@humanities for details of all the training and professional development opportunities available.
 Contact your researcher development team and follow their blog, Twitter or Facebook page for lots of other relevant information and tips.